Who We Are

 Support Act has established a dedicated fund for road crew together with the Australian Road Crew Association (ARCA).
 Any donations made to this fund will be used solely to assist road crew through Support Act’s crisis service.

-If you wish to donate to the Roadies Fund, please write ROADIE in this field.
+If you wish to contribute to the Roadies Fund, please check the “roadies” field when making your donation.

-Please remember that a donation to this fund is not payment of membership fees for ARCA.
+Please note that a donation to the Roadies’ Fund is not payment of membership fees for ARCA.

-This is a big step on the road to recognising the contribution made by crew.
-Past, present and future.
+This is a big step on the road to recognising the contribution made by crew, past, present, and in the future.

 A Brief History – The Road Travelled